-PALS is an initiative of the department which encourages WA schools to develop projects that promote reconciliation in their local community.
+PALS is an initiative of the department which encourages Western Australian (WA) schools to develop projects that promote reconciliation in their local community.
 PALS is based on the core attributes of:

 Partnership between Aboriginal and non-Aboriginal people based on trust, mutual respect and understanding;